Updated March 8, 2023

-There have several other popular CCNA commands, are also been used by the CCNA developer, which are not very basic commands but working with CCNA more, those CCNA commands are very much required to execute.
-Some of those kinds of requiring intermediate CCNA commands are mentioned below:
+There are several other popular commands used by the CCNA developer, which are not very basic commands, but working with CCNA more, these commands are required to execute.
+Some of them are as mentioned below:

 - Show access list: This is used for displaying the access list of a specific device.
 But it will never give detail information about the interface for which the access list actually applied.

-- Show ip access-list: It is used for displaying IPV4 access list in details, it will always exclude other available access lists in the display.
+- Show ip access-list: It is used for displaying the IPV4 access list in details; it will always exclude other available access lists in the display.

-- Show cdp neighbor detail: This CCNA command is mainly used for displaying information only about the Cisco devices which are connected to your using device.
+- Show cdp neighbor detail: It is mainly used to display information only about the Cisco devices connected to your using device.
 It is considering as layer 2 commands of CCNA.

 Still, some of the critical tasks need to be done by the CCNA command users frequently.
-Those tasks also have some advance kind of commands need to be executed, which mainly used by some of the managerial people for getting information regarding VLAN services, trunk ports management or identifying the proper protocol of the connected device.
-Those advance kind of CCNA commands are below:
+Those tasks also have some advanced kind of commands that need to be executed, mainly used by some of the managerial people to get information regarding VLAN services, trunk ports management, or identifying the proper protocol of the connected device.
+Those advance commands are as mentioned below:

-1. Show VLAN: This is given entire information of VLAN configured on that specific device.
-It includes number, name and specific interfaces information of the configured VLAN in that specific device.
+1. Show VLAN: This is given the entire information of VLAN configured on that specific device.
+It includes the number, name and specific interfaces information of the configured VLAN in that specific device.

-3. Show ip protocols: This is one of the advanced commands of CCNA which are executing for find out detail information of layer 3 protocol available in the Cisco device.
+3. Show ip protocols: This is one of the advanced commands of CCNA, which are executing to find out detailed information of layer 3 protocol available in the Cisco device.
 It has given information like RIP, EIGRP or OSPF kind of data.

-Some common users who are very frequently using CCNA queries, they normally use some of the tips and tricks for utilizing CCNA commands output in a proper way.
+Some common users who are very frequently using CCNA queries normally use some of the tips and tricks for utilizing output properly.
 Those kinds of tricks normally solve some user-specific queries and display execution output for understanding the same properly.
 Some of the very commonly used key tricks are:

-1. Automating some important commands: There have a lot of CCNA commands which are very frequently used on daily basis.
-Suppose for some of the application, the organization needs connected device specific information every day in prompt.
-So better to execute the command in every day, they can plan to write one script and scheduling some specific job on that device which picks up that information and shares with concern peoples.
+1. Automating some important commands: There are many commands that are very frequently used on a daily basis.
+Suppose for some of the application, the organization needs to be connected device-specific information every day in prompt.
+To execute the command every day, they can plan to write one script and schedule some specific job on that device that picks up that information and shares with concern peoples.

 2. Cisco Buffer tuning: This is one of the critical parts of tuning the device performance.
-Some of the case, where some hang running buffer utilized entire memory space, so network engineer needs to ensure of clearing buffer spaces immediate effect for better performance.
+Some of the case where some hang running buffer utilized entire memory space, so network engineer needs to ensure clearing buffer spaces immediate effect for better performance.

-The above-mentioned commands are not ultimate commands available for CCNA certified network engineer.
-There have a lot of commands which are frequently used in CCNA.
-But for common troubleshooting knowledge about above command will be enough for the go-ahead for further learning.
+The above-mentioned commands are not the ultimate commands available for CCNA certified network engineer.
+There are a lot of commands which are frequently used in CCNA.
+But for common troubleshooting, knowledge above command will be enough for the go-ahead for further learning.

 This has been a guide to CCNA Commands.
-Here we have discussed basic CCNA Commands and some Advance CCNA Commands.
-You may also look at the following article to learn more
+Here we have discussed basic, intermediate, and advanced CCNA Commands and tips and tricks to use.
+You may also look at the following article to learn more –